 These reports provide a unique snapshot of a dynamic and burgeoning Victorian arts and disability sector, and also identify some of the barriers that we need to continue to work to remove.
-They offer ideas, suggestions and possible strategies for increasing the cultural participation of people with a disability, relevant to both government and community.
+They offer ideas, suggestions and possible strategies for increasing the cultural participation of Deaf and Disabled people, relevant to both government and community.

 The full report and an Easy English version are available at the Creative Victoria website.